fenago/rabbitmq-jupyterlab/Lab_3_learning.md

-Now  that we have seen how straightforward it is to create exchanges and queues, let\'s see how to create bindings.
+Now  that we have seen how straightforward it is to create exchanges and queues, let's see how to create bindings.
 The following creates a binding between the `logs` fanout exchange we already created and the `error_logs` queue in the default
 vhost: